What killer questions to ask in the Job interview?

 One of the tricks I have used during job interviews is not to wait until the last minute to ask questions.
-Why wait when you have an option to ask unlimited questions?
+Why wait when you have the option to ask unlimited questions?

 There is a rush at the end and hiring managers have time allocated for questions.
 I have interviewed many and this is where candidates go wrong.
 Job seekers don't ask/ they rush to ask at the end/ they ask irrelevant questions.

 How to make the Job interview conversational?

 For example: when they ask you to walk you through the core competencies in the previous job, tell me how you met the goals, did you ever fail meeting the deadline, were you performance managed for not meeting the goal etc, basically anything related to the performance type of questions.

 Strategy to make it conversational: I would answer with the CARL model using past stories and ask right after "since we are on this topic, could you let me know what are the KPIs for this role, and how the performance is measured"

 "Could you tell me what is the highest KPIs score on this xxx area for a high performer" then the interview becomes conversational!

 You can now relax, take off attention, have a glass of water and let them talk.
 Take a pause to listen and write down the information they provide.
 I always brought a notebook with me exactly for this reason.
 Interview time could potentially be shorter because they might not have time to ask planned questions.
 Stop being an order taker, be in charge and lead the interview strategically.
 It is possible to overturn the table to employers, it is a two-way street.

 And when they ask you a similar question again or why we should hire you type of question, bring what they told you into your answer